arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/things-network-openmv/content.md

 - 1x [Dipole Pentaband antenna](https://store.arduino.cc/antenna) or a UFL Antenna of the H7
 - [OpenMV IDE](https://openmv.io/pages/download)
 - Arduino IDE 1.8.10+ or Arduino Pro IDE 0.0.4+ or Arduino CLI 0.13.0+
-- 1x USB-C cable (either USB-A to USB-C or USB-C to USB-C)
+- 1x USB-C® cable (either USB-A to USB-C® or USB-C® to USB-C®)
 - An account on [The Things Network](https://console.cloud.thethings.network/)

 ## Instructions